ranahanocka/MeshCNN/README.md

 ### More Info

-Check out the corresponding [PartSegmentationToolbox](https://github.com/LSnyd/PartSegmentationToolbox) to find further information on how to create a segmentation ground truth as illustrated below.
+Check out the corresponding [PartSegmentationToolbox](https://github.com/LSnyd/PartSegmentationToolbox) and my [medium article](https://medium.com/@lisa_81193/how-to-perform-a-3d-segmentation-in-blender-2-82-d87300305f3f) to find further information on how to create a segmentation ground truth as illustrated below.
 You can also find helper scripts that scale segmentation results to different mesh resolutions.

 <img src='docs/imgs/C060_seg_fine.png' align="center" width="350px">